t8hansen/MyWebsite/README.md

 Website is at thomasthansen.com

-Can be compiled by running npm start
+Can be compiled by running npm start to a localhost:3000

 Deployment Process